 Our other major volunteer program, Orange Day, gives employees one paid day off each year to volunteer for their chosen local community project.
 Orange Day projects in 2014 included distributing food to homeless people in Malaysia, organizing a careers workshop for unemployed parents in Poland and doing maintenance work at an orphanage in India.

 Our employees are a key part of our global partnership with Save the Children.
-Since the launch of the campaign in May 2013 GSK employees from more than 80 countries have raised over £1.2 million, which will be matched by funding from GSK.
+Since the launch of the campaign in May 2013, GSK employees have also raised over £3.1 million to support the partnership.